Academic misconduct is a form of fraud and intellectual theft, and is a serious breach of academic integrity.

 Make sure your work clearly distinguishes between the ideas of others and your own ideas.
 If you’re not sure how to do this, check with your course staff about requirements for referencing or refer to:

-- Language and Academic Skills Support
+- Learning and Academic Skills Centre

 Make an appointment with a Learning Advisor